Common independence topics has been saved

 - College savings plan (529 Plans), established by you, your spouse, spousal equivalent or dependent

-- Trusts in which you, your spouse, spousal equivalent or dependent is named as a trustee or beneficiary
+- Trusts in which you, your spouse, spousal equivalent or dependent are named as a trustee or beneficiary

 - Joint investment (e.g., partnership interest, vacation home, boat, airplane, etc.)

-- Leasing space to/from restricted entity client (i.e., rent)
+- Leasing space to/from a restricted entity (i.e., rent)